nicodv/kmodes/README.rst

 The code is modeled after the clustering algorithms in scikit-learn and has the same familiar interface.

-Usage examples of both k-modes ('soybean.py') and k-prototypes ('stocks.py') are included.
+Simple usage examples of both k-modes ('soybean.py') and k-prototypes ('stocks.py') are included in the examples directory.

 I would love to have more people play around with this and give me feedback on my implementation.
+If you come across any issues in running or installing kmodes,
+`please submit a bug report <https://github.com/nicodv/kmodes/issues>`_.

 Enjoy!